venkanna37/Refining_the_Boreal-Forest_Tundra_Ecotone_with_High-Resolution_Satellite_Imagery/README.md

 ## Installation
-Installing the packages in `requirements.txt` allows using all provided code.
+Installing all the packages listed in `requirements.txt` allows you to run the code.
+The commands below create Conda environment and install all the packages.

 ```bash
 conda create -n "arctic" python=3.11.0